Romance novel blurb rehab 101

 First of all, there are just some things that should NEVER be in your romance blurb.
 No questions asked.
 But for everything else, there’s the Romance Rehab blurb critique service.

-Have questions about how the Romance Rehab blurb critique service works?
+Have questions about how the Romance Rehab blurb help services works?
 Wondering if we offer other services specially designed for romance authors?
 (Awesome questions, by the way.
 You must be really smart.)
 Well wonder no more.
 Just click the links above and all will be revealed.

 Okay, back to the blurb rehab.
 Ready for some examples?
 GREAT!
 Let’s have some fun.